 California Family Code 721 also prevents a married spouse from hiding the proceeds or profits from any transaction that would qualify as community property.
 They are also prohibited from maintaining secret accounts.
 While it is possible for a violation of California Family Code 721 to cause problems within a marriage, violations of this Code section are most often brought to light in divorce proceedings.

 An experienced family law attorney is the ideal asset to have on your side for your impending divorce, especially if you have any concerns that your soon-to-be ex-spouse has violated California Family Code 721.
-Your attorney can help address any such issues and guide you through your divorce proceedings, ensuring you receive a fair outcome from the property division process.
+In Orange County, fiduciary duty breach claims are heard in the Orange County Superior Court, and they require prompt action.
+Your attorney can help address any such issues and guide you through your divorce proceedings. ensuring you receive a fair outcome from the property division process.

 A: California Family Code 721 pertains to the fiduciary duties married spouses have to one another.
 This Code section enables either spouse to engage in financial transactions with one another or with any other parents that they would be able to conduct if they were unmarried.
 Code section 720 sets forth the requirements of respect, fidelity, and support in a marriage, and California Family Code 721 expands on this to apply to fiduciary duties in a marriage.